ecomclub/ecomplus-store-template/README.md

 ```

 # Guide
-HTML attributes will be named with the prefix `data-ecom-`,
+HTML classes will be named with the prefix `_ecom-`,
-classes with prefix `_ecom-`.
+data attributes may be used together with the classes.

 ## App main element
 Your HTML must have an element